Chapter 3 : Chapter III

 “Hmm,” said Helga.
-“We hadn’t even considered that.
+“We had not even considered that.
 And what about Muggle-born students?
-Of course we’ll want to accept them too, and we have a few here now, but only because we know their parents, who’d mentioned their children had odd abilities.
+Of course we will want to accept them too, and we have a few here now, but only because we know their parents, who had mentioned their children had odd abilities.
 But when Hogwarts gets bigger, how will we be able to get the word out?
 And how will they get here?
-They can’t Apparate if their parents are Muggles, because they won’t know how… and they won’t know about Portkeys…”
+They cannot Apparate if their parents are Muggles, because they will not know how… nor will they know about Portkeys…”

 “Well, how did the Muggle-borns get here yesterday?”

 “Two of them, Joan and Isabel, came on horseback.
 Geoffrey – he is in Godric’s house – came with Mary’s family, who are wizards.
 There was one more… who was it…” Helga paused as she tried to remember.

 “How can you keep all the names straight?”
 Salazar interrupted.
 “I was having a dreadful time of it in class today, trying to remember who was who, and I know I mixed some people up.”

 “It is only the first day,” said Helga.
 “I am sure they understand.
 Remember, they are all still trying to learn each other’s names, too.”

 Salazar passed Helga the dish of stew, and she ladled some out, her thoughts occupied by how the school compared to her expectations so far.
 It was more difficult than she had thought it would be, and few things yesterday and today had gone completely according to plan.
 But she knew what she could improve, and it would just take time and hard work to fix the problems.
 Even though some things hadn’t gone the way she’d hoped, she was satisfied in that she and her friends were doing a great service to the wizarding world, and it would certainly be worth it.

 A/N: Sorry this chapter wasn’t particularly exciting, but it was necessary to include because I figured it’s a pretty important part of Hogwarts history, lol.
 Anyway, I’d love to know what you think, your reviews mean a lot to me!
 Thank you for reading!!